 The more we reflect, the better we recognise our self-worth for what it is.

 And so your journey to mindfulness begins!
-There’s a long and winding road ahead, but on the horizon there’s a clearing…
+The road ahead might seem long and winding, but on the horizon there’s a clearing.
+And it seems to be getting closer.